Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 You are not fighting this battle in your own strength.
 The same God who equipped David against Goliath, who guarded Paul and Silas in prison, who raised Jesus from the dead — that God has armed you.
 Not with armor that rusts or breaks, but with truth, righteousness, faith, salvation, and the living Word of God.
 That is enough for every anxious thought, every sleepless night, every fear that tries to convince you that you are on your own.

+The question is not whether anxiety can be spiritual warfare.
+Scripture says it can be.
+The question is whether you will use the weapons God has placed in your hands.
 Put on the armor.
 Speak the Word.
 Submit to God.
 Resist the fear.
 And watch what happens when the God who never sleeps fights for the mind of someone who is His.

 Lord, I stand before You today weary from the battle in my mind.
 Thank You that You did not leave me unarmed.
 I put on Your truth, Your righteousness, Your peace, Your faith, Your salvation, and Your Word.
 I submit to You and I resist the fear that has been attacking my peace.
 Drive it back.
 Guard my mind with the peace that surpasses understanding.
 Let me stand firm today — not in my own strength, but in Yours.
 In Jesus’ name, amen.